ibm-cloud-docs/satellite/location_endpoint_auth.md

 ```
 {: pre}

-If you only want to remove some of the certificates, leaving others unchanged, make sure to pass options with the current values of the other certificates.
+If you only want to remove some certificates, leaving others unchanged, make sure to pass options with the current values of the other certificates.
 For example, the following command can be used to remove `source` certificates that are currently set, leaving the `dest` certificates unchanged.

 ```sh
 ibmcloud sat endpoint authn set \